-Her first book, Pearl of Richmond School, was written to inform and reminisce the life of one-room school students in rural America in the early 1900’s.
-She also has had an article featured in the February, 2004 edition of Berks County Living Magazine about her visit to local Mennonite one-room school entitled, “Simply Schooled in One-Room Style”.
+Her first book, Pearl of Richmond School, published in 2014, was written to inform and reminisce the life of one-room school students in rural America in the early 1900’s.
+Hoch had an article featured in the February, 2004 edition of Berks County Living Magazine about her visit to local Mennonite one-room school entitled, “Simply Schooled in One-Room Style”.

 Her second book, The Easter Bunny Brothers, was written as an entertaining story for her grandchildren.
 Jane Wolfgang’s colorful illustrations bring Bobby and Benjamin to life as they struggle with sibling rivalry, problem solving and team work.

-In January of 2016 Hoch with illustrator Ruth Williams from Fleetwood, PA released a second Pearl book entitled Pearl and the Schoolyard Prank.
-In this sequel, Pearl learns an important lesson about telling the truth and helps her cousin learn it as well.
+In January of 2016 Hoch with illustrator Ruth Williams released a second Pearl book entitled Pearl and the Schoolyard Prank.
+In this book Pearl learns an important lesson about telling the truth and helps her cousin learn it as well.
 Some common games played in the one-room schools are included in the back of the book.

-In the fall of 2016, her newest book, A Bunny Brothers’ Christmas will be released.
-In this book, Bobby and Benjamin Bunny are at it again.
+In the fall of 2016, A Bunny Brothers’ Christmas was published.
+In this book Bobby and Benjamin Bunny are at it again.
 This time they both want a toy train just like their friend Tom Turkey’s.
 Bobby gets up and sees Santa delivering the trains, but problems abound.
 Bobby and Benjamin learn a very important lesson about what Christmas is all about.